 Don’t think all the time if we are happy or not.
 If we could have done better or not.

 Happiness is a companion of calmness and mindfulness.
-If you keep wandering, we would stay unhappy.
+If you keep wandering, we will stay unhappy.

 The third web is of personal relationships.

-Don’t think of the things that I or people said or the relationships that did not work out.
+Don’t think of the things that people or I said or the relationships that did not work out.
 Nothing can be done about them now.
 You have to let go.